Testing with Screen

 What are the main differences between the way sighted users and screen reader users access web content?

 Blind users access web content in fundamentally different ways compared to sighted users.
-To begin with, screen readers require the use of keyboard shortcuts, most of which the user has to memorize.
+To begin with, screen readers exclusively or primarily use the keyboard for navigation.
+Many keyboard shortcuts are available, most of which the user has to memorize.
 Sighted users are accustomed to using a mouse for navigation.
 They're also accustomed to visually scanning a page in all directions almost simultaneously.
 Both of these are habits that a sighted person must set aside while testing with a screen reader.

 But habits and techniques of navigating web content are only part of the story.
 In a very real sense, screen readers make you think differently.
 A sighted person tends to think of web sites in terms of blocks of information organized visually.
 Most web pages have navigation features either at the top or side of the viewable area.
 They often have graphics designed to attract your attention to "important" elements like new content, specially-priced merchandise, or other things.
-Good designs draw your visual attention to the content and use visual cues to help you understand the site's organization in a matter of 1 or 2 seconds.
+Good designs draw your visual attention to the content and use visual cues to help you understand the site's organization almost instantaneously.

 Then how do screen reader users experience web pages?